 Over the course of my life, I've signed a lot of things.

-Leases, checks, credit card receipts, documents, you name it.
+Checks, credit card receipts, forms, documents, you name it.
 And that's not including all the school slips I forged my mother's signature on (sorry Mom!).

-Documents of all kinds require our unique stamp of approval that lets others know we’re on the same page.
-By the time we're adults, signing our name becomes the result of such practiced consistency that we rarely stop to really think about it.
+Documents of all kinds require our unique stamp of approval, yet signing our name is something we rarely stop to think about in adult life.
 Now hold that thought.

 Do you think it makes sense to sign a legally binding contract without exhaustively going through the terms within so you know precisely what it entails?
 When you put it that way, most of us if not all would obviously say no.